JaworskiAleksander/blog_app/readme.md

 # troubleshooting
 + 'no module module_name' error
 	+ pip install module_name
++ how to run server
+	+ python manage.py runserver

 # Additional info
 + personal project = personal responsibility to find out how to do it